 Diabetes Diabetes Mellitus (DM) Diabetes mellitus is a disorder in which the body does not produce enough or respond normally to insulin, causing blood sugar (glucose) levels to be abnormally high.
 Urination and thirst are... read more can cause a nerve root disorder by damaging blood vessels that provide blood to the nerve root.

 Infections, such as tuberculosis Tuberculosis (TB) Tuberculosis is a chronic contagious infection caused by the airborne bacteria Mycobacterium tuberculosis.
 It usually affects the lungs.
-Tuberculosis is spread mainly when people breathe air... read more (TB), Lyme disease Lyme Disease Lyme disease is a tick-transmitted infection caused by Borrelia species, primarily by Borrelia burgdorferi and sometimes by Borrelia mayonii in the United States.
-These spiral-shaped bacteria... read more , syphilis Syphilis Syphilis is a sexually transmitted disease caused by the bacteria Treponema pallidum.
+Tuberculosis is spread mainly when people breathe... read more (TB), Lyme disease Lyme Disease Lyme disease is a tick-transmitted infection caused by Borrelia species, primarily by Borrelia burgdorferi and sometimes by Borrelia mayonii in the United States.
+These... read more , syphilis Syphilis Syphilis is a sexually transmitted infection caused by the bacteria Treponema pallidum.
 Syphilis can occur in three stages of symptoms, separated by periods of apparent good health.
-It begins... read more , and shingles Shingles Shingles is a painful skin rash caused by a viral infection that results from reactivation of the varicella-zoster virus, the virus that causes chickenpox.
+It... read more , and shingles Shingles Shingles is a painful skin rash caused by a viral infection that results from reactivation of the varicella-zoster virus, the virus that causes chickenpox.
 What causes the virus to reactive... read more , sometimes affect nerve roots.

 Symptoms of nerve root disorders depend on which nerve root is affected.
 Pain, abnormal sensations, and/or muscle weakness occur in the area of the body supplied by the nerve root.
 The pain may feel like an electric shock that radiates through the affected area.
 Muscles may waste away and/or twitch.
-People may be paralyzed.
+Affected muscles may become paralyzed.

 Pain may be worsened by movement, including moving the back, coughing, and sneezing.